redis/redis-doc/commands/eval.md

 Also there are two important rules to note:

 * Lua has a single numerical type, Lua numbers.
 There is no distinction between integers and floats.
-So we always convert Lua numbers into integer replies, removing the decimal part of the number if any.
-If you want to return a float from Lua you should return it as a string, exactly like Redis itself does (see for instance the `ZSCORE` command).
+So we always convert Lua numbers into integer replies, removing the decimal part of the number if any. **If you want to return a float from Lua you should return it as a string**, exactly like Redis itself does (see for instance the `ZSCORE` command).
 * There is [no simple way to have nils inside Lua arrays](http://www.lua.org/pil/19.1.html), this is a result of Lua table semantics, so when Redis converts a Lua array into Redis protocol the conversion is stopped if a nil is encountered.

 Here are a few conversion examples: